Best Jobs for Introverts: For People Who Hate People

 1).
 Introverts are more likely to look for a job that’s meaningful

-This is mostly because Introverts derive their motivation not only from their paycheck but also from the work that is meaningful and purpose driven.
+This is mostly because Introverts derive their motivation not only from their paycheck but also from the work that is meaningful and purpose-driven.

 2).
 Office Structure & layout

-Most of the offices have now adopted open office layouts that can bombard introverts with lot of external stimuli making it difficult for them to concentrate on their work without distractions.
+Most of the offices have now adopted open office layouts that can bombard introverts with a lot of external stimuli making it difficult for them to concentrate on their work without distractions.

 3).
 Job Interviews & appraisals are skewed towards extroverted traits

-More often than not managers prize social ability over concrete competence and skills even if the job in question is not a people facing role.
+More often than not managers prize social ability over concrete competence and skills even if the job in question is not a people-facing role.

-This environment is difficult for Introverts to thrive in because they do not like a lot of social interaction or people facing roles.
+This environment is difficult for Introverts to thrive in because they do not like a lot of social interaction or people-facing roles.